vzarytovskii/haskell-hie-devcontainer/README.md

 Pressing **Reopen in Container** will perform the automated steps to launch the container, and set up the environment.

-For more information and setup, read the official documentation: <https://code.visualstudio.com/docs/remote/containers>
+For more information and setup, read the official documentation: <https://code.visualstudio.com/docs/remote/containers> and <https://code.visualstudio.com/docs/remote/containers-advanced>

 ## What's in the box

-The `Dockerfile` contains the following:
+The [`Dockerfile`](.devcontainer/Dockerfile) contains the following:

 1. An image, based on [`nixos/nix/`](https://hub.docker.com/r/nixos/nix/), an Alpine image that contains the [Nix package manager](https://nixos.org/nix/), as well as the following:
    * Configuration for [Cachix](https://cachix.org/) - a binary cache for Nix